Remembering Air India Flight 182

 Ex gratia payments are voluntary, symbolic payments.
 This payment was provided to families as a demonstration of solicitude and recognition for the administrative disdain families experienced in the years following this terrible act of terrorism.

-The application period began on December 1, 2011 and closed on July 31, 2012.
+The application period closed on July 31, 2012.
 All applications have been processed and payments have been made to eligible applicants for 275 victims.

 - Date modified: